AaronSchulz/mediawiki-developer-tools/README.md

 * grep-all: searches all extension repos and groups output by repo
 * grep-wmf: searches only extensions enabled on Wikimedia productions sites and groups output by repo
+* grep-nonwmf: searches only extensions not enabled on Wikimedia productions sites and groups output by repo

 ## SystemD multi-instance MariaDB helpers ##
 A set of scripts are included for quickly setting up replication on a single machine using mariadb.